Faderen: Plot

-Thord Øveraas is a rich and prosperous farmer, one of the most powerful men in his community.
+Thord Øveraas ("Thord Over-Hill") is a rich and prosperous farmer, one of the most powerful men in his community.
 One day he stands in the priest's office and says he wants his son baptized.
 The baptism is scheduled for the coming Saturday at twelve o'clock.
+The priest asks if there is anything else, and Thord replies "Otherwise there is nothing".
+The priest offers a simple blessing to Thord, "I pray to God that the child will come to your good".
 Sixteen years later, Thord comes to the priest's living room, and asks to have his son confirmed.
-He will not pay the priest until he makes sure that his son is first in line.
-Then eight years go by and Thord stands in the priest's office with several other men from the village.
-The son is to marry Karen Storlien, the village's richest girl.
-He pays three dollars, although the priest says he should receive only one.
-All these times Thord has talked to the priest, he has always asked "Is there anything else?", and every time Thord replies "Otherwise there is nothing."
+The priest says yes, and comments on Thord not having aged.
+He pays the priest well when he finds out that his son will be first in line at the communion.
+Again, the priest asks if there is anything else, and Thord replies "Otherwise there is nothing".
+Eight years go by and Thord stands in the priest's office with several men from the village.
+The son is to marry Karen Storlien ("Karen Big-Hillside"), the daughter of the village's richest man.
+He pays three daler, although the priest says he should receive only one.
+Thord explains that this is because his son is an only child, and that he would like to do it well -- besides, now he will be done with the son.

-Fourteen days later, the unthinkable happens to Thord.
-One day they are out rowing and talking about the wedding, and then the son falls out of the boat, goes stiff, and drowns.
-The father looks for three days and three nights for his dead son.
-On the morning of the third day, he finds his son's body and carries him up the slopes back to his farm.
+Fourteen days later, Thord and his son are out rowing and talking about the wedding, when the son falls out of the boat and drowns.
+The father looks his son for three days and three nights, without eating.
+On the morning of the third day, he finds his son's body and carries him up the slope to his farm.